atornel/Aduct/docs/_build/html/_sources/guide/making an application.rst.txt

 as annoying as popup windows.
 We populate the menu with model buttons.

 Before adding providers, we should also spend time in a kind of functions known as *creator functions*.
-As Qtk is an interface to dynamically modify an interface, you need to be able to dynamically make Qtk widgets.
+As Aduct is an interface to dynamically modify an interface, you need to be able to dynamically make Aduct widgets.
 So we make small functions that, when called give the required widget.
 An advantage of such functions is that they can be used to add custom changes to widgets like changing border spacing, connecting signals and automate other repeating tasks.
 The first few